mkner/robo-time/docs/clocks.rst

     string version of command line uptime()
-    returns the same format as uptime() but in a string useful for parsing and reformatting
+    returns the same format as uptime() but in a string useful for printing, parsing or reformatting

   :param: None
   :return: clocks formatted uptime